Gandikota Camping Trip

 A river cuts through rock, not because of its power, but because of its persistenceJim Watkins

 From here we decided to trek down to reach the river and will put our tent over there.
-The view from this place was so amazing, I fall in love of the view and place.
-But there was lot more to see and do, so we moved ahead to look for a way to get down.
+The view from this place was so amazing, I fall in love with the view and place.
+But there was a lot more to see and do, so we moved ahead to look for a way to get down.

 Here we met a shepherd who was speaking in his language that we could not understand and even he was not sure about our alien language, so talk in sign language with him.
-This was the another memorable thing in this trek.
+This was another memorable thing in this trek.

-Though it was dark by the time we came up, so we looked up for a place to set our tent and it was done in next 30 mins.
+Though it was dark by the time we came up, so we looked up for a place to set our tent and it was done in the next 30 mins.